Privacy-Managers/pm-components/README.md

 ## Deployment

-Deploying to the gh-pages branch in Github for demo:
+Deploying to the `gh-pages` branch for the Github demo:

 ```
-./gh-pages.sh
+npm run deploy
 ```